josiassantos15/josiassantos15/README.md

 - 🌱 I'm currently learning more JavaScript, TypeScript, React and Node.js

-- 🔭 I’m currently an intern at [Petruz Fruity](http://petruz.com/en)
+- 🔭 I’m currently a System programmer at [Petruz Fruity](http://petruz.com/en)

 - 📫 How to reach me josiassantos1577@gmail.com